Dewar Report: Committee members

 Dr J. L. McVail, Deputy Chairman of the Scottish Insurance Commission.
 He began his professional career in 1873.
 He initially worked in general practice but became associated with public health when he began to assist the medical officer of health for Kilmarnock, whom he ultimately succeeded.
 He then became the first medical officer of health for the counties of Stirling and Dumbarton in 1891, a position he held for over twenty years.
 His painstaking investigations, his lucid reports, and his wisdom in counsel displayed during the period of his appointment placed him in the front rank of public health officers.
 His reputation as a far-sighted and impartial investigator was so well established that when, in 1907, the Royal Commission on the Poor Laws and Relief of Distress wanted to make inquiries into the methods of administering relief, Dr McVail was chosen to make those inquiries.
 Dr McVail's attention was turned to vaccination by the study of the mortality statistics of Kilmarnock for the years 1728 to 1764 which revealed appalling evidence of the great prevalence of smallpox among children in the eighteenth century.
 This led him to make an extensive study of vaccination; he collated the results in a book entitled Vaccination Vindicated, the first edition of which appeared in 1889.
 It was almost immediately regarded as the chief authority on the subject.
 His knowledge of the subject was so extensive that his evidence before the Royal Commission on Vaccination lasted twelve days.
-When the National Insurance Act of 1911 came into force Dr McVail was appointed Deputy Chairman of the Scottish National Insurance Commission, a position he held until, on the abolition of the Commission and the creation of the Scottish Board of Health, he became the medical officer concerned with health insurance until his retirement in 1922.
+When the National Insurance Act 1911 came into force Dr McVail was appointed Deputy Chairman of the Scottish National Insurance Commission, a position he held until, on the abolition of the Commission and the creation of the Scottish Board of Health, he became the medical officer concerned with health insurance until his retirement in 1922.
 It was whilst serving in this role that he was appointed a member of the Dewar committee.
 He was also a member of the Astor Committee on Tuberculosis.